visualizingthefuture/examples-repository/README.md

 Whenever you "commit" a change, GitHub Pages will automatically run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site.

 # Pages
 All of the files that work on connection to the functioning of each page and what they do.
-This section is a work-in-progress (it will take awhile to piece out the interconnectedness of every css, js, html, and md file working together), but nonetheless a good thing to have for further reference as this repo grows.

 ## Main Page
 Relevant files: